Introduction

 The client that receives the response performs the same operation.
 If the result is the same, the packet is correct.

 Validation failure occurs if the switch does not cache the request anymore (for example, because of timeout).
-You might also experience it when the shared secret is invalid (yes - Access-Reject also includes this header).
+You can also experience it when the shared secret is invalid (yes - Access-Reject also includes this header).
 This way, the Network Access Device (NAD) can detect the shared secret mismatch.
 Usually it is reported by Authentication, Authorization, and Accounting (AAA) clients/servers as a shared key mismatch, but it does not reveal the details.

 The Authenticator Header is also used in order to avoid sending the User-Password attribute in plain text.
 First the Message Digest 5 (MD5 - secret, authenticator) is computed.
 Then several XOR operations with the chunks of the password are executed.
 This method is susceptible for offline attacks (rainbow tables) because MD5 is not perceived as a strong one-way algorithm anymore.